Essential Hardware for Modern Video Surveillance Systems

 IP VIDEO RECORDERS

-IP VIDEO RECORDERSADVANTAGESTYPESCAPABILITIESEvery IP video surveillance system is composed of three main subsystems, each serving a distinct purpose:Video Signal Acquisition: Cameras (digital or anal..
+IP VIDEO RECORDERSADVANTAGESTYPESCAPABILITIESEvery IP video surveillance system is composed of three main subsystems, each serving a distinct purpose:Video Signal Acquisition: Cameras (digital or analog).Network Integration: Devices such as hubs, switches, and other network components.Recording, Sto..

 How to Connect a DVR to the Internet